|

 of the splitter.

-If you are distributing both telco and VoIP phone lines
+WARNING: If you are distributing both telco and VoIP phone lines

 whole house, take great care to plug your VoIP device into the